 The MeSHe epidemiology projects

-Early identification of adolescent substance use is the only possibility to prevent the development of permanent psychiatric ill-health, the establishment of persistent criminal lifestyle and drastic social marginalization.
+Early identification of adolescent substance use is one of the most effective possibility to prevent the development of permanent psychiatric ill-health, the establishment of persistent criminal lifestyle and drastic social marginalization.
 Today most of the biosocial and societal risk factors that lead to adolescent substance abuse are mapped, however the cultural context of these risk factors is rarely studied.

 Immigration rate (including all different reasons) is increased exceptionally in today’s world.
 Acknowledging and learning more about culture-specific patterns of psychiatric ill-health is the only way to offer equal and patient-centred care to those in need without discriminating by their origin.